fastify/fastify-passport/README.md

 )
 ```

 Note that multiple strategies that redirect to start an authentication flow, like OAuth2 strategies from major platforms, shouldn't really be used together in the same `authenticate` call.
-This is because `fastify-passport` will run the strategies in order, and the first one that redirects will do so, preventing the user from ever using the other strategies.
+This is because `@fastify/passport` will run the strategies in order, and the first one that redirects will do so, preventing the user from ever using the other strategies.
 To set up multiple OAuth2 strategies, add several routes that each use a different strategy in their own `authenticate` call, and then direct users to the right route for the strategy they pick.

 Multiple strategies can also be passed as instances if you only intend to use them for that route handler or for that request.